Eboreg/de-googling/README.md

 Like so many of us, I was sick and tired of being constantly tracked and monitored by Big Tech.
 But it was very much [Rob Braxman's videos](https://odysee.com/@RobBraxmanTech:6) that got me started on actually doing something about it, so big thanks to him for that.

 Midway through, I decided to document the project in this manner, both for myself and for anyone who might find it useful in any way.
+Some of it is very specific to my particular phone model, but much isn't.

 This is an ever evolving document.